Texas Red Oak

 Maintenance

 Initial fast growth rate slows to moderate growth rate with age.
 Very little maintenance needed.
 A superior shade tree known for its red to orange late fall foliage.
-Will adapt to a range of soils, but its native habitat is associated with limestone ridges, slopes, and creek bottoms.
+Will adapt to a range of soils.
 Alternative: Shumard Oak but only in well-drained soil.
 It is in the red oak group and therefore more susceptible to oak wilt.
 Prune only during the hottest and coldest months.
 Paint pruning wounds to help prevent oak wilt.
-Propagation: seed.
+Native habitat: limestone ridges, slopes, and creek bottoms.

 Bloom March-June.
 A small to medium sized tree.
 Leaves are elliptical or oval, deeply divided into 5-9 lobes.
 Tiny flowers are arranged on a catkin.
 The fruit is an egg-shaped acorn, maturing in the second year.